User Guide

 Welcome page with labels for the primary menu, utilities menu, and walkthroughs

-DB Entity Tree and Context Menus
+Database Entity Tree and Context Menus

 Tree context menu when right-clicking on an object